ekstdo/keyboard-color-combo/README.md

 as command.

-You should turn the script off before you shut down your computer, or the script may not turn on the next time you power up the computer and press the configured key.
-If that happens, go into "/tmp" and delete ".keyboardlock" (invisible file).
+If you run into problems with getting ther script started, take al look into "/tmp" and delete ".keyboardlock" (invisible file), and if theres a file called ".keyboardexit" delete it too.

 ## Configure